ababber/ababber.github.io/content/2025/02/06-how-to-create-a-blog-with-quartz-github-and-cloudflare.md

 ---
-title: How to create a blog with Quartz, GitHub, and Cloudflare
+title: How to Create a Blog with Quartz, GitHub, and Cloudflare
 draft: false
 tags:
   - quartz